ethereum/py-wasm/README.md

 # Notes and Conventions.

-Both "PyWebassembly" and "pywebassembly" can be used to refer to the project.
+Both "PyWebAssembly" and "pywebassembly" can be used to refer to the project.